 The beauty of the Indian Himalayas in springtime and the intoxicating air of the mountains made this three-day trek from Dharamshala / McLeod Ganj a wonderfully authentic, low-impact experience.

 McLeod Ganj and Dharamshala

 You probably know that Dharamshala is the headquarters of the Tibetan government-in-exile and the population of Tibetans is immediately noticeable.
-McLeod Ganj is essentially a suburb of Dharamshala, named for Sir Donald Friell McLeod (ganj is the Hindi word for neighbourhood) who was a governor of the Punjab province and this was once a hill station where India’s British Raj administrators escaped from the heat of the plains.
+McLeod Ganj is essentially a suburb of Dharamshala, named for Sir Donald Friell McLeod (ganj is the Hindi word for neighbourhood) who was a governor of the Punjab province and this was once a hill station where the British Raj administrators ruling India escaped from the heat of the plains.

 We got to McLeod Ganj via the Kangra Valley railway, alighting from the train and walking up the (steep) hill to what is sombrely known as “Little Lhasa” for the Tibetan capital.